Brick is a basic unit of building construction

 2. Double Flemish bond

-Dutch bond
+Dutch Bond

 It is an improved bond over the English bond.

-Method to test brick on-site
+Method to Test Bricks on-site

-1. When bricks are hit with one another a ringing sound should be produced.
+1. When bricks are hit with one another, a ringing sound should be produced.

 2. When bricks are soaked in water for 24 hours, they shouldn’t absorb more than 20% of water by weight.